 Bruichladdich Distillery Tours, Pricing & Bookings

 An expertly guided tour of the distillery, learning about the history of Bruichladdich and how they make the different styles of whisky (unpeated Bruichladdich, heavily peated Port Charlotte, and the super-heavily peated Octomore) and The Botanist Gin (in the lovely Ugly Betty Still).
 Having a look in in the open-topped mash tun (she's a beauty) and enjoy a tasting (or two) in the shop afterwards.
-Approximately 90 minutes duration, £20 per person.
+Approximately 90 minutes duration, £25 per person.
 Children welcome (and free) if accompanied by a paying adult.
+Online advanced bookings are highly recommended as there are limited places and the tour is once a day at 10:00 am.
+The tour is not available from 1st July to 27th July 2025 due to planned maintenance.
+Children of all ages are welcome (free) on this tour, though their attendance must be booked at the same time as the adult booking.

 Warehouse Experience (Tasting Only)

 Sample 3 unique expressions straight from the cask, each hand selected by Bruichladdich's head distiller Adam Hannett.
 Sample bottles and a complimentary glass to take home are included.
-Doesn't include a distillery tour - approximately 90 minutes duration, £45 per person.
-Online advanced bookings are essential as there are limited places and the distillery is very popular.
-This is an adults only experience (as the Warehouse Experience is a tasting, not a tour).
+Doesn't include a distillery tour - approximately 90 minutes duration, £50 per person.
+Online advanced bookings are essential as there are limited places and the tour is once a day at 11:30 am.
+This is an adults only experience (aged 18 years and over).

 If you miss out on booking a tour, or would like a sneak peak, check out this fantastic Minecraft Tour of Bruichladdich Distillery, built by the very talented David Hope Jr.